Grief brought them together. Will it also tear them apart?

 Kissing her feels right.
-Touching her soft skin, having her touch me… It’s so good, it makes me feel guilty for wanting someone other than my late wife this much.
+Touching her soft skin, having her touch me… It’s so good, it makes me feel guilty for wanting someone other than Natasha this much.
 Everyone in my life has been pushing me for years now to start over with someone new.
 I’m not sure if Iris is going to be my someone new, but I push past the guilt, determined to make this good for her.

 If I stay focused on her, I might be able to get through this without embarrassing myself by breaking down or something equally awful.

 I shift us so I’m on top.
 I kiss her everywhere, making her come twice before it occurs to me that we might need birth control.
 “I don’t have condoms.”

 “It’s okay,” she says, sounding breathless from the second orgasm.
 “I’m on the pill to keep my periods regular.”